Layer topology of smectic grain boundaries: Introduction

-Although the topological classification of smectic grain boundaries is quite general, this concept has not yet been applied to the defect structure of molecular liquid crystals, despite the experimental observation of grain boundaries in cross-sections of thin smectic films with different anchoring conditions \cite{michel2004optical,michel2006structure,coursault2016self,zappone2020analogy,zappone2022one}.
-One reason for this gap could be that the molecular orientation and thus the director field is not easily accessible in such experiments.
+Despite the experimental observation of grain boundaries in cross-sections of thin smectic films with different anchoring conditions \cite{michel2004optical,michel2006structure,coursault2016self,zappone2020analogy,zappone2022one}, the topological fine structure of disclinations in molecular liquid crystals has not yet been investigated.
+One reason for this gap could be that the molecular orientation and thus the director field underlying the classification scheme from Ref.~\cite{monderkamp2021topology} is not easily accessible in such experiments.
 Instead, the common observable in experiments on smectic phases of molecular liquid crystals is their layer structure.
-Accordingly, the historic evolution of smectic topology started by considering the layers as the elementary unit of the system rather than the orientational field \cite{poenaru1981some,exp_studies,chen2009symmetry,kamien2016topology,aharoni2017composite,machon2019}.
-Hitherto, it is not clear how the recent insights on tetratic quarter charges \cite{monderkamp2021topology} fit into the picture of smectic layer topology.
+Accordingly, the historic evolution of smectic topology started by considering the layers as the elementary unit of the system \cite{poenaru1981some,exp_studies,chen2009symmetry,kamien2016topology,aharoni2017composite,machon2019}.
+Hitherto, it is not clear how the recent insights on tetratic quarter charges \cite{monderkamp2021topology} fit into a topological picture appealing to smectic layering.

-Here, we address topological the charge and fine structure of smectic grain boundaries from the perspective of the smectic layers.
-In doing so, we not only show that all features of director topology can be reproduced but we also highlight structures, whose classification is more straightforward when focusing on defects in the layering.
+Here, we address the topological charge and fine structure of smectic grain boundaries in (quasi-) two-dimensional colloidal systems from the perspective of the smectic layers.
+In doing so, we not only show that all features of director topology can be reproduced by analyzing networks of layers (density maxima) and half-layers (density minima), but we also highlight structures whose classification is more straightforward when focusing on defects in the layering.
+We thus provide a topological framework that could be useful for analyzing grain boundaries in thermotropic smectic liquid crystals.